micmejia/bible-dump/NKJV/Acts/Acts 25.md

 Now when Festus had come to the province, after three days he went up from Caesarea to Jerusalem.

 ###### 2
-Then the [^a]high priest and the chief men of the Jews informed him against Paul; and they petitioned him,
+Then the high priest and the chief men of the Jews informed him against Paul; and they petitioned him,

 ###### 3
 asking a favor against him, that he would summon him to Jerusalem--while _they_ lay in ambush along the road to kill him.